This Page Is Under Construction

 » Go to Talcotts in Bolton and Vernon

-Brothers Charle and Horace Talcott bought Kellogsville in 1856, changed the name to Tallcoville and grew the mill and town over the next 75 years.
+Brothers Charles and Horace Talcott bought Kellogsville in 1856, changed the name to Talcottville and grew the mill and town over the next 75 years.
 This is their story.

 » Go to the Talcotts Brothers